-Susan R. Wolf (1952 – ) is a moral philosopher who has written extensively on the meaning in human life.
+Susan R. Wolf (1952 – ) is a moral philosopher who has written extensively on meaning in human life.
 She is currently the Edna J. Koury Professor of Philosophy at the University of North Carolina at Chapel Hill.
-She addresses the topic of the meaning of life in her essay: “Happiness and Meaning: Two Aspects of the Good Life.”
+She addresses the topic of the meaning of life, among other places, in her essay: “Happiness and Meaning: Two Aspects of the Good Life.”

-Wolf maintains that meaningful lives have within them the possibility of answering one’s need for meaning.
-These needs center on questions of whether life is worth living, has any point, or provides sufficient reason to go on.
+Next Wolf claims that our need for meaningful lives center on questions of whether life is worth living, has any point, or provides sufficient reason to go on.
 Paradigms of meaningful lives include lives of moral or intellectual accomplishment, whereas meaningless lives include those lived in quiet desperation or in futile labor.
 In short, Wolf claims that: “… meaningful lives are lives of active engagement in projects of worth.”[i]

 Active engagement refers to being griped or excited by something.
 Active engagement relates to being passionate rather than alienated about something, whereas being engaged is not always pleasant since it may involve hard work.
 Projects of worth suggests that some objective value exists, and Wolf argues that meaning and objective value are linked.
 While Wolf offer a philosophical defense of objective value she claims that “there can be no sense to the idea of meaningfulness without a distinction between more and less worthwhile ways to spend one’s time, where the test of worth is at least partly independent of a subject’s ungrounded preferences or enjoyment.”[ii]